 Regression analyses were not possible with the data gathered from the Hispanic/Latino population due to the small numbers of Hispanic/Latino participants.
 However, a MANOVA examined differences between Hispanics/Latinos and non- Hispanic/Latinos relative to their career promotions, compensation, perceived career success, psychological commitment, and career satisfaction.
 There were no significant differences between Hispanics or Latinos and non-Hispanics or Latinos relative to their number of promotions, perceived career success, psychological commitment, and career satisfaction.
 However, there was a significant difference between Hispanics/Latinos and non-Hispanics/Latinos relative to their compensation.
 Hispanic/Latino healthcare executives earned significantly more than non-Hispanics/Latinos.

 Valentine, Celesia D., "Factors influencing career success of minority healthcare industry executives" (2009).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 52.